 Beatrice W. Welters Breast Health Outreach and Navigation Program

-The Beatrice W. Welters Breast Health Outreach and Navigation Program helps women in medically underserved communities secure breast health services, including breast cancer screening, diagnosis, treatment, and support services.
+The Beatrice W. Welters Breast Health Outreach and Navigation Program helps women in medically underserved communities in the five boroughs of New York City secure breast health services, including breast cancer screening, diagnosis, treatment, and support services.
 Patient navigators help identify women who could benefit from breast cancer screening and assist them as they navigate the healthcare system.